VietHuynh3001/BREAST_CANCER/README.md

 The aggregation process successfully identified several key genes with high stability scores, as visualized in the RRA heatmap.
 Top-ranked candidates, including `ACSM4, LINC01331, CFHR1, and TM4SF4`, exhibited consistently low p-values across the ensemble, suggesting their strong potential as robust biomarkers for breast cancer.
 These consolidated results confirm that the integration of multiple machine learning architectures provides a more reliable selection than any single model alone.

-## 3.2.
-Oncology Enrichment Analysis (GO)
+## 3.4.
+Oncology Enrichment Analysis

-Immediately following the differential expression analysis, an <b>Oncology Enrichment Analysis (GO)</b> was performed as a functional branch study to investigate the biological significance of the identified candidates.
-This analysis was conducted on both <b>456 up-regulated</b> and <b>886 down-regulated genes</b> to categorize them into functional groups, providing a deeper understanding of the molecular mechanisms driving breast cancer progression.
+Immediately following the differential expression analysis, an Oncology Enrichment Analysis was performed as a functional branch study to investigate the biological significance of the identified candidates.
+This analysis was conducted on both `456 up-regulated` and `886 down-regulated genes` to categorize them into functional groups, providing a deeper understanding of the molecular mechanisms driving breast cancer progression.

 As illustrated in the bubble plots below, the identified DEGs are enriched in distinct biological pathways.
-For the <b>886 down-regulated genes</b>, the enrichment is predominantly found in processes related to tissue structure and cell communication, such as <i>epidermis development</i>, <i>skin development</i>, and <i>cell-cell adhesion via plasma-membrane adhesion molecules</i>.
-Additionally, significant activity is observed in <i>neuropeptide signaling pathways</i> and <i>hormone metabolic processes</i>.
+For the <b>886 down-regulated genes</b>, the enrichment is predominantly found in processes related to tissue structure and cell communication, such as `epidermis development`, `skin development`, and `cell-cell adhesion via plasma-membrane adhesion molecules`.
+Additionally, significant activity is observed in `neuropeptide signaling pathways` and `hormone metabolic processes`.

 <p align="center">
   <img src="result/downregulated_gene_enrichGO.png" width="750"/>